 - Now lift the top section (the staples will easily pull free), remove the backing and lay it down carefully to avoid wrinkles.

 - Move onto the next section, overlapping seams by 6 inches.

 You’ll also lay barriers in all valleys and around chimneys, skylights, and other protruding roof features.

 Congratulations!
-You’ve succeeded in removing your shingles!
+You’ve succeeded in removing your shingles.
 Now, it’s just a matter of cleaning up.
 Check your gutters to make sure they’re not clogged with roofing debris.
 Remove the plywood and tarps that were protecting your property.
 Toss any stray shingles into the dumpster.
-If you rented a magnetic broom, run it systematically over your lawn to pick up any stray nails.
+If you rented a magnetic broom, run it systematically over your lawn to clean up any stray nails from your yard.

 Make sure your roofer has a magnetic wand to “sweep” your yard and all areas surrounding the home for loose nails and screws.
 I had my roof replaced four years ago, and I’ll still go out in the side yard and find some old nails!
 This is especially important if you have children or pets in the area around the home.